 The ability of it to do so, however, is dependent upon there being sufficient amounts of chloride and sodium available.
 Once it is able to enter into the muscular skeletal system, it binds with L-histidine, an essential amino acid.
 It is through that bonding that performance is enhanced, and fatigue is put at bay.

 Why is Beta Alanine a good supplement for performance and endurance athletes?

 Beta-alanine is a limiting factor.
 Okay, think back to chemistry 101.
 A limiting factor means that it is the ingredient which must be present for things to happen.
-Beta-alanine is the limiting factor to raising muscle carnosine concentrations.
+Optimum Nutrition Beta-Alanine, Unflavored, 7.15 Ounce is the limiting factor to raising muscle carnosine concentrations.
 That means that, if it is not available, carnosine synthesis cannot happen.
 When you supplement with beta-alanine, there is a resulting increase in the muscle carnosine.

 Carnosine is one of the most powerful antioxidants identified.
 It is the first line of defense against the build up of hydrogen ions (H+).
 Hydrogen ions are the substance that is produced during high intensity workouts.

 It is responsible for lowering pH in the muscle cells that eventually leads to muscle fatigue and failure.
 It has properties which effect muscle excitation and enzyme function.
 In layman’s terms, it is the thing that makes your muscles stop contracting and working properly.

 Another benefit of carnosine is that it is associated with a higher percentage of fast twitch muscle fiber, or Type II muscle fiber.
 That is why you will find a higher level of carnosine in sprinters and athletes that have high intensity and power.